SYPartners/webpack_support_rails/README.md

     $ rake webpack:init

-App entry points, webpack plugins, and additional loaders can be added in `config/webpack/common.config.js`
+App entry points, webpack plugins, and additional loaders can be added in `config/webpack/common.config.js`.
+You will need to create this and it must be a webpack config object.
+It is merged into the defaults, so there may be unexpected behavior.

-Development specific config resides in `config/webpack/development.config.js`

-Production specific config resides in `config/webpack/production.config.js`

 To run webpack in development mode and watch for changes use: